neo-project/docs/docs/en-us/sc/migrate.md

 If you want to migrate the contract later, you must implement the migrate interface in the contract prior to deployment.
 For more information, refer to [Deploying and Invoking Smart Contracts](deploy/deploy.md).

 ### Migrating the contract
-With your new contract in hand, let's invoke the migrate interface in your old contract using NEO-GUI.
+With your new contract in hand, let's invoke the migrate interface in your old contract using Neo-GUI.

-1. In NEO-GUI, click `Advanced` > `Deploy Contract`，and then `Load` the new contract.
+1. In Neo-GUI, click `Advanced` > `Deploy Contract`，and then `Load` the new contract.
 Copy the contract script and scripthash for later use.

 2. Click `Advanced` > `Invoke Contract`，and enter the old contract ScriptHash.
 The deployed contract information is displayed.